perfsonar/microdep/README.md

 ## Project structure

-During the ongoing migration fase for *PS Microdep* the `/dev` folder holds misc subprojects the *PS Microdep analytic system* inherets its components from, i.e. `/dev`holds the legacy Microdep development environment.
+During the ongoing migration fase for *PS Microdep* the `/dev` folder holds misc subprojects the *PS Microdep analytic system* inherets its components from, i.e. `/dev` holds the legacy Microdep development environment.

 Other folders hold scripts and files applied by the perfsonar version of the system, i.e. files included in builds for different distributions.
 Note that these files are typically copies of files under `/dev`.
 Run `make resync` to ensure perfsonar version is in sync with legacy version.

 ## Building

-TO BE ADDED
+As a start rpm-packages for el9 (almalinux) are under development.
+To re-build PS Microdep packages
+  * `make resync`
+  * `cd rpmbuild/`
+  * `./build.sh SPECS/perfsonar-microdep-alma9.spec`

+Updated rpm packages should become available in `rpmbuild/RPMS`

+Note the building requires `docker` and `docker-compose` to be available.

+`unibuild` is intended to replace this build procedure soon.

 ## Installation